Dresovense/orange3-textable/docs/doc/widgets/length.rst

 The tables produced by the **Length** widget have at least 2 columns, and at most 4.
-The first column contains the headers corresponding to the contexts -- which are essentially defined in the same way as in the :ref:`Count` widget.
+The first column contains the headers corresponding to the contexts -- which are essentially defined in the same way as in the :doc:`Count <count>` widget.
 The second column gives the length indications (in which case the header is *__length__*) or the average length (header *__length_average__*).
 In the latter case, the third column may then contain the corresponding standard